ucsb-cs48/w20/_lectures/lect07.md

 	  * All external resources you used / consulted for your project.
 Documentation of the different stages of your design (see above, with additional material, e.g. sketches, mockups, questionnaires, etc.)
 	  * Evaluation/Testing results (qualitative, quantitative).
 There should be a description on when and how testing took place, and a presentation of the results.
 	  * A summary of your design decisions and what they were based on.
-	  * Any implementation difficulties you encountered and how you addressed them.
+	  * Any implementation difficulties you encountered and how you addressed them.<br>

    Project Presentation: